Recycling at Apartment Buildings

 Remember – a solid waste management tax and Hennepin County fee are applied to garbage collection and disposal.
 There are no state taxes or county fees applied to recycling collection or processing.
 The more recycling that can be pulled from the garbage, the more likely you are to reduce your waste bill.

 Hennepin County has many educational items that can assist in improving an apartment complex recycling program.
 Some items include: brochures, posters, cart or dumpster stickers, and even reusable bags (shown above) that can be given to each unit to collect their recycling in to bring to the recycling containers.
-Visit Hennepin County’s Waste & Recycling Information for Property Owners and Managers webpage for more information.
+Visit Hennepin County’s Apartment, condo and townhouse recycling webpage for more information.